Pabsilon/jellyfin-flag-setter/README.md

 # Jellyfin Flag Setter

 This is an experimental flag setter for jellyfin posters.
+Please use with caution.
+I am not responsible if you break your jellyfin instance.

 ### Current known issues
 - The jobs are 'too aggressive' and might kill responsiveness of the server while running